vigetlabs/microcosm/docs/api/intent-button.md

 ### intent

 A string or action to send to Presenters.
 If a Presenter is registered to that string via its `register()` method, it will execute the associated callback.
 Otherwise, it gets passed up the tree of Presenters, eventually dispatching to the associated Microcosm instance.

+### tag

+Defaults to `"button"`.
+Indicates the HTML element `IntentButton` should render with.

+### value

+The parameters that should be passed when broadcasting the provided intent.

 ### onClick(event, action)